shubham2106/APIAutomationTSPlaywright/README.md

 # APIAutomationTSPlaywright
 This is an api automation using playwright and ts

+First of all run the command - npm i - This will add all the necessary libs.

 To execute scripts - npx playwright test script-name. i.e "npx playwright test post.spec.ts" - This command will execute post api's script.

 To execute all scripts - npx playwright test